Skip to main content Skip to footer site map

 How Long Are Short-Term Disability Insurance Benefits Available?

-While benefit periods may vary across different providers, most short-term disability policies provide benefits for 3 to 6 months.
+While benefit periods may vary among providers, most short-term disability policies provide benefits for 3 to 6 months.
 Some policies, especially those connected with a long-term disability policy, may provide short-term coverage for an entire year.
 If an employee needs additional coverage beyond the initial short-term disability period, a long-term disability policy may be required to extend the benefits.

 Are Short-Term Disability Insurance Benefits Taxable, and What Are the Benefits?